Vault Server Installation

 Using SQL Server Authentication:

-The Vault installer will also create a SQL login named 'sgvaultuser', and grant it access to the new databases.
+The Vault Server installer will also create a SQL login named 'sgvaultuser', and grant it access to the new databases.
 The SA account is used only during the installation process.
-After installation, Vault Pro server will use only the sgvaultuser account to access the databases.
+After installation, Vault server will use only the sgvaultuser account to access the databases.

-IF SQL Server is on another machine:
+If SQL Server is on another machine:

 The easiest way to install the Vault Pro Server when SQL Server is located on a different machine is to use SQL Server authentication.

-However, if your SQL Server is on a different machine, and you want to use Windows Authentication, then the account you choose for the IIS Process Model should not be the ASP.Net account, as that only exists on the local machine.
+However, if your SQL Server is on a different machine, and you want to use Windows Authentication, then the account you choose for the IIS Process Model should not be the machine account, as that only exists on the local machine.
 In this case, choose a custom account.
 The custom account needs to be a Windows account which has access to both the SQL Server and the IIS Server, usually a DOMAIN\USER account.

 Welcome to the Vault Server Installer